Updated: Sep 21, 2020

 Today was announced that the UK successfully agreed its first trade agreement post-Brexit era as an independent nation with Japan, and it is expected that will see an increase is trade flows by an estimated £15.2billion where we will see 99% of UK exports entering the Japanese market tariff-free.
 Not only that, UK government analysis indicates the economy will see a boost of £1.5bn and increase on UK worker's wages by £800million in the long run.

-As of 2019, according to regional trade statistics released by HMRC, the trade of goods between UK and Japan £15,509million, and over £6,500million for services.
-The North West Region trade in 2019, over 693million but in the 2016-19 period, actually saw decline in its exports by 8% and not increase in imports during the same period; currently ranking 7th & 3rd in terms of its contribution to the total UK exports to/ imports from Japan.
+As of 2019, and according to regional trade statistics released by HMRC, trade of goods between UK and Japan had reached £15,509million, and over £6,500million for services.
+For the North West Region trade in 2019 was over £693million but in the 2016-19 period, actually had seen decline in its exports by 8% and did not register an increase in imports.
+Currently the NW region ranks 7th & 3rd in terms of its contribution to the trade in goods for exports and imports respectively.